-Having a reliable and secure emergency line in your elevator car is not only of utmost importance for passenger peace of mind, but it is also required.
-Having an elevator telephone line that runs on a battery backup (like our Mobile Connect 2 Elevator Cellular Gateway) ensures that during a power outage your riders can use the call button or phone when car problems or emergencies arise.
+Having a reliable and secure emergency line in your elevator car is not only of utmost importance for passenger peace of mind but is also required.
+Having an elevator telephone line that runs on a battery backup (like our Mobile Connect 2 Elevator Cellular Gateway) ensures that your riders can use the call button or phone during a power outage when car problems or emergencies arise.

 I think we can all agree that safety and peace of mind go hand and hand when riding in an elevator.
-Elevator owners want their passengers to feel safe, and remain safe in the case of an emergency situation or equipment malfunction.
-Lift entrapment is a pretty common issue and can cause some people to panic, and not having a secure and reliable emergency elevator phone connection will only add to that anxiety and panic.
-Plain old telephone service (or POTS) is particularly susceptible to problems due to power outage and infrastructure damage.
+Elevator owners want their passengers to feel safe and remain safe in the case of an emergency or equipment malfunction.
+Lift entrapment is a pretty common issue and can cause some people to panic.
+Not having a secure and reliable emergency elevator phone connection will only add to that anxiety and panic.
+Plain old telephone service (or POTS) is particularly susceptible to problems due to power outages and infrastructure damage.
 Cellular service, by contrast, does not rely on the same infrastructure and is not as susceptible to most common issues.
-As we stated, our Mobile Connect 2 cellular gateway for elevators has the added benefit of a battery backup, and POTS just can’t offer that as a service.
+As we stated, our Mobile Connect 2 cellular gateway for elevators has the added benefit of a battery backup, and POTS can’t offer that as a service.

-The safety requirements for elevator phone lines in the State of California are pretty simple, they rely heavily on the requirements of the ADA (Americans with Disabilities Act), ASME(American Society of Mechanical Engineers), and IBC (International Building Code).
-For our purposes, we are going to focus on the ADA requirements as they pertain more to the emergency communication line.
+The safety requirements for elevator phone lines in the State of California are pretty simple; they rely heavily on the requirements of the ADA (Americans with Disabilities Act), ASME(American Society of Mechanical Engineers), and IBC (International Building Code).
+For our purposes, we will focus on the ADA requirements as they pertain more to the emergency communication line.

 ADA safety requirements for elevators